 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's important to hire a licensed solar installer.
-This ensures that the work is done correctly using the most up-to-date installation methods.
-If a solar energy system in Utah doesn't connect to the grid, the state exempts its installation from licensing requirements.
+Make sure you hire a licensed solar installer.
+This helps ensure that the work is done properly using the most up-to-date installation methods.
+If a solar energy system in Utah won't hook up to a utility, the state exempts its installation from licensing requirements.
 For other jobs, solar contractors must hold license S202, a specialty certification from the Utah Division of Occupational and Professional Licensing.

-Check review sites like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see feedback from past customers on local solar companies.
-Detailed reviews can help you evaluate a company's dependability and customer service.
+Check consumer review platforms like Google Reviews, the Better Business Bureau (BBB), and TrustPilot to see feedback from past customers about local solar companies.
+Detailed reviews can help you evaluate a company's dependability and level of service.
 Use caution with companies that have no reviews or mostly negative ones.

-Quality solar installations should come with comprehensive workmanship and performance warranties.
-The workmanship guarantee covers any installation problems such as cracks in the panels, poor alignment, or poor wiring.
-The performance guarantee promises a specific energy output level.
-Strong warranties indicate that a solar installer trusts its installations.
+Quality solar installations should include strong workmanship and performance guarantees.
+A workmanship warranty addresses any installation defects (such as cracks in the panels, poor wiring, or poor alignment), while a performance warranty ensures a certain level of energy production.
+Strong guarantees show that a company is confident in its work.

-The cost of home solar panels in Midvale depends on several factors, including your system's expected capacity and the type of solar technology being used.
-Generally speaking, a typical solar energy system costs $3,290 per kilowatt, not including labor, preliminary work, or permit fees.
+The cost of home solar panels in Midvale will depend on several factors, including the size of the system and the type of panels you'll use.
+Generally speaking, a typical solar energy system could range from $3,290 per kilowatt, not including labor, permit fees, or preliminary work.
 Most solar systems in Midvale are 5.2 kilowatts, and the typical Midvale homeowners spends $12,070 after accounting for federal tax refunds.
 Some homeowners may prefer to lease solar panels and reduce upfront costs.

 Incentive Amount: